celery/celery/docs/userguide/tasks.rst

 .. _`Dead Letter Exchanges`: http://www.rabbitmq.com/dlx.html

-Reject can also be used to requeue messages, but please be very careful when using this as it can easily result in an infinite message loop.
+Reject can also be used to re-queue messages, but please be very careful when using this as it can easily result in an infinite message loop.

 Example using reject when a task causes an out of memory condition: